 17 Livingston Avenue,

-Designed by Thomas Lamb and accommodating more than 2,000 patrons, this Walter Reade-operated theatre opened in December of 1921 with a presentation of the 64-minute silent, “White Oak”, as well as an orchestral performance, a nature film, a newsreel, and five vaudeville acts.
+Designed by Thomas Lamb and accommodating more than 2,000 patrons, this Walter Reade-operated theatre opened in December 21, 1921 with a presentation of the 64-minute silent, “White Oak” starring William S. Hart, as well as an orchestral performance, a nature film, a newsreel, and five vaudeville acts.
 After a few years of operation, the theatre was transferred to Keith-Albee and continued to operate as part of the RKO chain into the 1960’s.
-Eventually, due to declining attendance, it was sold and became an adult film venue, finally closing in 1979.
+Eventually, due to declining attendance, it was closed in October 1972.
+It was sold and reopened as a 2-screen adult film venue from December 7, 1973, finally closing in 1979.

 After being acquired by the New Brunswick Development Corporation and later the New Brunswick Cultural Center and remaining dark for nine years, the theatre received a $3 million dollar restoration.
 It reopened as a multi-purpose entertainment venue with a performance by the Jerusalem Symphony Orchestra on April 24, 1988.
 It has since served as a centerpiece of the revitalization of downtown New Brunswick.